JermellB/restagraph/docs/Demo_session.md

 I've left out the response to this because it's too long to usefully include here.

-Remember to include the trailing dot in `jq .` - it's effectively a command to operate on the entire thing.
-If you're curious about why I make a point about human-readability, try that request again _without_ piping it through `jq`.
+Remember to include the trailing dot in `jq .` - it tells `jq` to operate on the entire JSON structure, not just a subset of it.
+If you're curious about why I make such a fuss about human-readability, try that request again _without_ piping it through `jq`, and wonder no more.

 ## Differences from the Neo4j dataset - relationship attributes

 If you're comparing this with the Neo4j tutorial, you'll notice that roles are resourcetypes, not just attributes on the `ACTED_IN` relationship.
 It's because Restagraph doesn't support attributes on relationships.

-I considered and eventually dismissed the idea in [Github issue #18](https://github.com/equill/restagraph/issues/18), because I've yet to find a real-world case where it wouldn't be better to reify the relationship as a resource in itself.
+I considered and eventually dismissed that idea in [Github issue #18](https://github.com/equill/restagraph/issues/18), because I've yet to find a real-world case where it wouldn't be better to reify the relationship as a resource in itself.

-I'm willing to be convinced to implement this feature; it's a question of finding enough value in it to justify the work involved.
-The hardest part will be figuring out how that part of the API might work.
+I'm willing to be convinced to implement this feature; it's a question of finding enough value in it to justify the work of implementing and maintaining it.
+The trickiest part will be figuring out how to extend the API to provide this functionality, in a way that people will actually use in real-world conditions.

 # The session